Juan Vizcaíno

-Juan Vizcaíno Morcillo (born 6 August 1966) is a Spanish retired footballer who played mainly as a defensive midfielder.
+Juan Vizcaíno Morcillo (born 6 August 1966) is a Spanish former professional footballer who played mainly as a defensive midfielder.

-Regarded and praised as an accomplished role player, his career was intimately connected with Atlético Madrid.
-Over 13 seasons, he amassed La Liga totals of 396 matches and 33 goals, also representing in the competition Zaragoza and Valladolid.
+He spent the majority of his career with Atlético Madrid.
+Over 13 seasons in La Liga, he appeared in 396 matches and scored 33 goals, and also represented in the competition Zaragoza and Valladolid.

 Club career

 Born in La Pobla de Mafumet, Tarragona, Catalonia, Vizcaíno started playing with hometown's Gimnàstic de Tarragona.
 He was offered his first-team debut by coach Xabier Azkargorta during the 1982–83 season not yet aged 17, with the club in the Segunda División B.

 In 1986, Vizcaíno stayed in that level as he moved to Real Zaragoza, initially being assigned to their reserves.
 He made his La Liga debut against Sevilla FC on 9 March 1988, and remained a regular fixture until the end of his stay with the Aragonese side, while also scoring ten league goals from a defensive position.

 Vizcaíno signed with Atlético Madrid for the 1990–91 campaign, starting every game he appeared in in four of his first five years.
 In 1995–96, he was the outfield player with the most appearances (41 matches, 3,136 minutes and three goals) as the capital-based team conquered the double.

 After two more solid years, Vizcaíno left for Real Valladolid, joining Elche CF for the second part of the 2000–01 season and closing out his career at 35 with his first club, Gimnàstic – the latter two in the Segunda División.
 He stayed in the region afterwards, working for the city hall's sports departments in Pobla de Mafumet.

 Vizcaíno returned to Atlético ahead of the 2011–12 campaign, being appointed new manager Gregorio Manzano's assistant.
 He remained several years at the Vicente Calderón Stadium in the role, under his former teammate Diego Simeone.

 On 14 November 2024, Vizcaíno went back to Gimnàstic to become Dani Vidal's assistant coach.